-A. This is an issue that must be resolved.
-It is not considered a risk, because based on the information provided, we do not know the impact of the decision or if even a probability and impact analysis has been completed, so B is incorrect.
+Answer is A. This is an issue that must be resolved.
+It is not considered a risk, because based on the information provided, it is already a fact, so B is incorrect.
 C, project procurement management, is considered wrong because project procurement management deals with purchasing and contract management and is too broad an answer.
 D, scheduling constraint, is also incorrect because not enough information is provided to determine what impact the change may have on the project schedule.

-4. Which one of the following best describes a project risk?
+4. Which one of the following best describes a risk?

 A. A risk is an uncertain event that can adversely affect the project.